AdamMSowards/sampleDHproject/pages/essay-01.md

 These are questions perhaps better suited to a philosopher than to a historian.
 Yet, historians might benefit from pondering such ponderous thoughts.

+I *suspect* I am correct but am uncommitted to the idea of history being unending, rather **unendable**.
+I hope it is clear that I'm not discussing ["The End of History"](https://www.jstor.org/stable/24027184) nonsense promulgated by Francis Fukuyama concerning the Cold War's end.
+Today, more pressing concerns reign over geopolitics of a bipolar world.

+1. Anthropogenic Climate Change
+2. Rising Global Income Inequality
+3. Inequality *within* Nations, economic and political

+That just gets us started.

 Leave an empty line between headings and paragraphs.

 Font can be *Italic* or **Bold**.